alihussainmubarak/OnlineShop/README.md

 # OnlineShop
-Online shop PHP CodeIgniter 3
+Online Shop PHP CodeIgniter 3

 - Written in PHP CodeIgniter 3 framework
 - Login system: create a new user and delete user